iamsomraj/SHARE-IT-social-media-application/README.md

 - `JWT_SECRET` : For User tokens
 - `SALT` : For Hashing Passwords
 - `JWT_EXPIRATION_DURATION` : For User token expiration duration
+- `PRODUCTION_CLIENT_ORIGIN` : For Client Origin for Production Environment
+- `DEVELOPMENT_CLIENT_ORIGIN` : For Client Origin for Development Environment

 - `DEV_API` : For development API
 - `PROD_API` : For production API